 The Netherlands is known for its progressive attitude towards cannabis use and prefers regulation to prohibition in a broader effort to curtail substance abuse.
 Cannabis seeds, along with fully developed marijuana flowers, can be sold in coffee shops throughout the country, given proper adherence to regulatory guidelines.

-However, foreign tourists in the Netherlands are only permitted to purchase cannabis seeds from coffee shops in cities like Amsterdam that have refused to implement the Weed Pass rule; a law which prevents non-residents from purchasing cannabis seeds.
+However, foreign tourists in the Netherlands are only permitted to purchase cannabis seeds from coffee shops in cities like Amsterdam that have refused to implement the Weed Pass rule, which prevents non-residents from purchasing cannabis seeds.

-The purchase, cultivation and/or trafficking of cannabis seeds in South Africa is fundamentally illegal.
-If an individual is caught engaging in any of these activities, the police will nearly certainly confiscate the seeds and depending on the quantity of seeds in question, impose stiff or lax penalties.
+The purchase, cultivation, and/or trafficking of cannabis seeds in South Africa is fundamentally illegal.
+If an individual is caught engaging in any of these activities, the police will nearly certainly confiscate the seeds and, depending on the number of seeds in question, impose stiff or lax penalties.

-Indeed, possessing a small number of cannabis seeds will likely yield only a small fine however, if the individual is found to have a large quantity of seeds, he/she may be imprisoned.
+Indeed, possessing a small number of cannabis seeds will likely yield only a small fine; however, if the individual is found to have a large number of seeds, he/she may be imprisoned.

-Citizens of Uruguay and registered residents 18 or older are allowed to grow up to 6 marijuana plants at home.
-Personal use of cannabis is is not penalized nor specified—Uruguay’s law allows for possession of an unspecified “personal amount” of usable marijuana.
+Uruguay citizens and registered residents 18 or older are allowed to grow up to 6 marijuana plants at home.
+Personal use of cannabis is not penalized nor specified—Uruguay’s law allows for possession of an unspecified “personal amount” of usable marijuana.
 This includes seeds.

-Marijuana seeds can be obtained at the various state-controlled dispensaries, and “Club de Cannabis” clubs.
-Relating to cannabis seeds’ sale and purchase legality, citizens and registered residents will be protected under the law, while tourists are not.
+Marijuana seeds can be obtained at the various state-controlled dispensaries and “Club de Cannabis” clubs.
+Regarding the sale, purchase, and possession of cannabis seeds, citizens and registered residents will be protected under the law, while tourists are not.

-Ultimately, both sellers and buyers of marijuana seeds must be aware of three key factors; the national legality of the purchase, the regional legality of the purchase, and the quantity of the purchase.
-Depending on how these factors interface with one another, one may expect greater or less severe penalties for the purchasing of marijuana seeds.
+Ultimately, both sellers and buyers of marijuana seeds must be aware of three key factors; the national legality of the purchase, the regional legality of the purchase, and the purchased quantity.
+Depending on how these factors interface with one another, one may expect greater or less severe penalties for purchasing marijuana seeds.
 Stay safe, stay free.